Ghouta chemical attack: Aftermath

 The continuous fighting has severely limited the quality of medical care for injured survivors of the attack.
 A month after the attack, approximately 450 survivors still required medical attention for lingering symptoms such as respiratory and vision problems.
 By early October 2013, the 13,000 residents of Moadhamiya, one of the places targeted in the August attack, had been surrounded by pro-government forces and under siege for five months.
-Severe malnourishment and medical emergencies become pressing as all supply lines had stopped.
-Care for chronic symptoms of sarin exposure had become "just one among a sea of concerns."
+Severe malnourishment and medical emergencies had become pressing as all supply lines had stopped.
+Care for chronic symptoms of sarin exposure had become "just one among a sea of concerns".

 As countries such as the United States and the United Kingdom debated their response to the attacks, they encountered significant popular and legislative resistance to military intervention.
 In particular, British Prime Minister David Cameron's request to the House of Commons to use military force was declined by a 285–272 margin.
 UK government policy subsequently focused on providing humanitarian assistance inside Syria and to refugees in neighboring countries.

 Within a month of the attacks, Syria agreed to join the Chemical Weapons Convention and allow all its stockpiles to be destroyed.
 The destruction began under OPCW supervision on 6 October 2013.
 On 23 June 2014, the last shipment of Syria's declared chemical weapons was shipped out of the country for destruction.
 By 18 August 2014, all toxic chemicals were destroyed aboard the US naval vessel MV Cape Ray.

-Nine months after the attack, there is evidence that mothers from the affected areas are giving birth to children with defects and as stillborn.
+Nine months after the attack, there was evidence that mothers from the affected areas were giving birth to children with defects and as stillborn.